Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: The trisecant flop and the extremal congruence contraction

 either $K_{X'}\cdot C_1=0$ or $K_{X'}\cdot C_2=0$.
 In conclusion either $[C_2]=[e_2L']$ or $[C_1]=[e_1L']$ with $L'$ the strict transform of a trisecant line to $S$ contained in $X$.
 Let $\overline C'\subset W'$ be the strict transform of $C'\subset X'$.
-Then $[\overline C']$ generates an extremal ray because $\tilde\phi$ has contracted all the rational curves in $\mathbb R[L']$. \end{proof}
+Then $[\overline C']$ generates an extremal ray because $\tilde\phi$ has contracted all the rational curves in $\mathbb R_+[L']$. \end{proof}

-The locus of the extremal ray $[\overline C']$ will determine the type of the associated elementary Mori contraction from $W'$ onto a $\mathbb Q$-factorial Fano variety.
+The locus of the extremal ray $\mathbb R_+[\overline C']$ will determine the type of the associated elementary Mori contraction from $W'$ onto a $\mathbb Q$-factorial Fano variety.
 Here we shall consider only the most relevant case for our applications.
 Examples of fiber type contractions can be constructed as soon as $|(3e-1)H'-eE|\neq\emptyset$ and $S\subset\p^5$ has a finite number $\rho\geq 2$ of $(3e-1)$-secant curves of degree $e\geq 2$ passing through a general point of $\p^5$.
-The dimension of the general fiber of the contraction will be $\rho-1=4-\dim(\mu(X))$.
+The dimension of the general fiber of the contraction will be $\rho-1=4-\dim(\mu(X))$, where $\mu$ is the rational map on $X$ defined by the linear system of hypersurfaces of degree $3e-1$ having points of multiplicity at least $e$ on $S$.

 \begin{thm} {\rm ({\bf Extremal contraction of the congruence})} Let notation be as above.
-Suppose that $S\subset\p^5$ satisfies Assumption 1, that it has the expected trisecant behaviour and that there exists the trisecant tlop $\tilde\psi:W'\to Y$ of the trisecant flop contraction $\tilde\phi:X'=\Bl_SX\to Y$ with $X$ a general cubic fourfold through $S$.
+Suppose that $S\subset\p^5$ satisfies Assumption~\ref{assumption1}, that it has the expected trisecant behaviour and that there exists the trisecant flop $\tilde\psi:W'\to Y$ of the trisecant flop contraction $\tilde\phi:X'=\Bl_SX\to Y$ with $X$ a general cubic fourfold through $S$ and with $T'$ irreducible.